The False Claims Act

 Unfortunately, over the next hundred years, through corporate lobbying and the rulings of corporate-friendly judges, the effectiveness of the False Claims Act was seriously eroded.
 But in 1986, amid frequent stories of military contracting abuse, a bipartisan effort led by Republican Senator Grassley of Iowa and Democratic Congressman Berman of California, brought serious improvements to the Act.

-Despite many efforts by the large corporations to erode its power, our current federal False Claims Act provides a recovery against a cheating corporation for up to three times the amount stolen, plus penalties of $10,957 to “$21,916 per false claim submitted.
+Despite many efforts by the large corporations to erode its power, our current federal False Claims Act provides a recovery against a cheating corporation for up to three times the amount stolen, plus false claims act penalties of $10,957 to $21,916 per false claim submitted.
 Whistleblowers who suffer retaliation by any employer (including an employer who was not the fraudster) may receive damages compensation of double back pay, future economic loss, attorneys fees and costs.

 A majority of the states now also have their own false claims acts that usually mirror the provisions of the federal act.
 These state false claims acts were vigorously opposed by the corporations.
-Brian led the team of "citizen lobbyists" in the successful effort to gain passage of Minnesota's False Claims Act in 2009.
+Brian Wojtalewicz led a team of "citizen lobbyists" in the successful effort to gain passage of the Minnesota False Claims Act in 2009.